 About the Program

-The GLOBAL Undergraduate Exchange Program is a program of the Bureau of Educational and Cultural Affairs, U.S. Department of State.
-Global UGRAD will provide one-semester scholarships to undergraduate students from underrepresented sectors of East Asia and the Pacific, Europe and Eurasia, the Near East and North Africa, South and Central Asia, Sub-Saharan Africa, and the Western Hemisphere for non-degree, full-time study in the United States.
-Students will study at accredited two and four-year U.S. institutions of higher education, receive intensive English language instruction if needed, and engage in community service, professional development workshops, and cultural enrichment activities.
+The GLOBAL Undergraduate Exchange Program (Global UGRAD) is a program of the Bureau of Educational and Cultural Affairs, US Department of State providing one-semester scholarships to undergraduate students from underrepresented sectors for a non-degree, full-time study in the US.
+Students will study at accredited two and four-year US institutions of higher education, receive intensive English language instruction if needed, and engage in community service, professional development workshops, and cultural enrichment activities.

 Students cannot choose their host institution and will be placed at the most appropriate host institution based on students’ academic interests.
 This is a non-degree program, so it is the students’ responsibility to check with their home institutions whether any credits accumulated during the UGRAD program will be transferred.

 Students will be required to participate in a minimum of twenty hours of community service activities during the program.
 Students will also be required to enroll in at least one course in a US Studies field, such as US history, literature, art, or government.

 Failure to meet the academic requirements of the university and UGRAD program (poor grades, failure to submit assignments or attend class) may result in dismissal from Global UGRAD.
 Participants must remain in good academic standing with a minimum 2.0 GPA.

 1. When can I apply for this program?

 Competition for the GLOBAL UGRAD program is merit-based.
 Candidates will be considered without respect to race, color, religion, national origin, or gender.
 People with disabilities are encouraged to apply.
 The competition is open to anyone who: